michael-simons/garmin-babel/README.md

 ## Installation

 For copy&pasting the examples further down, you need to either build this tool yourself or pick one of the pre-build artifacts fitting your operating system and architecture.
-Both variants here are OS and architecture independent and need only a valid Java 17 installation.

 ### Pre-build artifacts